-Kind Edward became patron and founder and a Royal Charter was signed to this effect by Edward eleven days before his death in 1553.
+King Edward VI became patron and founder and a Royal Charter to this effect was signed by Edward just eleven days before his death in 1553.

 Christ's Hospital Today